Marilyn Monroe: 1953: Rising star

 In September, Monroe made her television debut in the Jack Benny Show, playing Jack's fantasy woman in the episode "Honolulu Trip".
 She co-starred with Grable and Lauren Bacall in her third movie of the year, How to Marry a Millionaire, released in November.
 It featured Monroe as a naïve model who teams up with her friends to find rich husbands, repeating the successful formula of Gentlemen Prefer Blondes.
 It was the second film ever released in CinemaScope, a widescreen format that Fox hoped would draw audiences back to theaters as television was beginning to cause losses to film studios.
 Despite mixed reviews, the film was Monroe's biggest box office success at that point in her career.

 Monroe was listed in the annual Top Ten Money Making Stars Poll in both 1953 and 1954, and according to Fox historian Aubrey Solomon became the studio's "greatest asset" alongside CinemaScope.
-Monroe's position as a leading sex symbol was confirmed in December 1953, when Hugh Hefner featured her on the cover and as centerfold in the first issue of Playboy; Monroe did not consent to the publication.
+Monroe's position as a leading sex symbol was confirmed in December 1953, when Hugh Hefner featured her on the cover and as the centerfold in the first issue of Playboy; Monroe did not consent to the publication.
 The cover image was a photograph taken of her at the Miss America Pageant parade in 1952, and the centerfold featured one of her 1949 nude photographs.